 Norman Leslie Ashe, Alfred Cooper Bayliss, George Brown, Thomas Brown, William Thomas Brown, Ephraim Clarke, Sydney John Finley, Alfred Joseph Herbert, Albert King, William McQuigguin, James Frederick Mills, Percy John Mills, George Thomas Mills, George Henry Soamberry.
 (Maitland Daily Mercury 3/3/1899)

-Incomplete list of 1st Australian Horse Mudgee Squadron troopers who went to South Africa.
+Below is an incomplete list of 1st Australian Horse Mudgee Squadron troopers who went to South Africa.
 Names were selected from

 Mudgee Guardian 24/10/1899; 1/6/1900; 4/4/1900